Marie Callender's

 Marie Callender's is an American restaurant chain.
 Its headquarters are in the Marie Callender's Corporate Support Center in Mission Viejo, Orange County, California.
-As of April 2024, the company operates 24 locations in California, Idaho, Nevada, and Utah.
+As of August 2026, the company operates 23 locations in California, Idaho, Nevada, and Utah.

 History

 First foundation

 In the 1930s, Marie Callender and her husband Cal Warren Callender began selling pies in the city of Long Beach and in Orange County.
 In 1948, they sold their family car and used the money to set up a wholesale bakery with their son Don.
 The first official location was opened in 1964.

 Eventually, Don opened a retail outlet in Orange, California, naming it after his mother, gradually adding other food.
 Within five years the chain was expanded to 12 more locations and opened its first locations outside of California (Las Vegas and Houston) in 1969.
 It grew into 84 locations by the end of the 1970s.
 However, the Houston location closed down in 1981.
 In 1996, the company announced that they planned to open three new restaurants in the Houston area once again.
-At the end, all three remaining locations in Houston closed down in 2001 due to restaurants being unprofitable.
+At the end, all three remaining locations in Houston closed down between 2000 and 2001 due to restaurants being unprofitable.